georgerobescu/apexe3-api/examples/python/README.md

 All examples make use of the apexe3/apexe3.py wrapper which implements a subset of the  REST and websocket API definitions defined in the [APEX:E3 API documentation](https://api.ae3platform.com/docs).

-## The Real-time Global Orderbook for a Pair Across Exchanges
+## The Real-time Global Orderbook for any Pair Across Exchanges

 To run: